GnRlLeclerc/VisCoIN-Next/README.md

 ## Testing concept repartition and correlation

 You can, for a trained viscoin ensemble, compute the concept correlations and activations, plot them and save them to a pickle file.
+Use `--force` to ignore cached results.

 ```bash
 python main.py concepts --dataset-path datasets/CUB_200_2011/ --viscoin-pickle-path checkpoints/cub/viscoin-cub.pkl